Recent D&O Claims Developments

 • Directors and officers may fail to identify or respond to company risks created by advisors, vendors, suppliers or competitors using (or misusing) AI technology.

 In addition, the SEC has been clear that it intends to carefully monitor AI-related disclosures by companies.
-This oversight appears likely to result in enforcement actions against companies and their executives for misrepresenting AI-related matters.
+This oversight has already resulted in several enforcement actions against companies and their executives for misrepresenting AI-related matters.

 The number of companies potentially impacted by AI risks is very large and growing.
 According to Bloomberg Law’s review of 2023 annual reports filed by S&P 500 companies with the SEC, over 40% of the reports mentioned AI.
-When that many companies promote their involvement in the new, rapidly developing and revolutionary world of AI, the likelihood of at least some of the D&Os liability risks summarized above occurring seems inevitable.
+Similarly, a 2023 survey by the National Association of Corporate Directors found that 95% of the responding corporate directors believed AI tools would affect their companies, although 28% said AI issues were not regularly discussed at board meetings.
+When AI impacts that many companies, the likelihood of at least some of the D&Os liability risks summarized above occurring seems inevitable.
 Although the legal theories underlying those claims will probably not be new, the frequency and severity of those claims may be alarming for companies in virtually any industry.

 Authors